Brazil–China relations: Trade and investment

+China is increasing investment in Brazil, with financing oil exploration to repairing railways.
+The repair of railways and infrastructure came ahead of the Rio Olympics in 2016.
+There is also a trade phase from raw materials to heavy equipment and industrial goods.

 As of 2017, China began construction of a Northern Brazil-based seaport that will primarily ship foodstuffs to their home country.
 Communicated and service based products have also been flowing into the Brazilian market as a result of the infrastructure project.
 With China's plan of investing in development around the world, the Latin American country received the benefit of the future Chinese international investment plan.
 With infrastructure development of Brazil seaports and waterways, access to the Chinese soy markets is expected to increase.
 Due to the US–China tariff dispute, the source of soy from the US coming in to China will be decreasing.
 Whereas the Brazilian soy market is becoming more favorable to the Chinese.
 China sees Brazil as another source of soy.